This is a hearty and comforting sweet potato and lentil Thai curry that's full of flavour and goodness! And it's so easy to make too.

 - 300 g (~ 2 cups) peeled and diced sweet potato (butternut squash works well too)

-- 2 tbsp vegetarian Thai red curry paste
+- 2 tablespoon vegetarian Thai red curry paste

 - Small handful cashew nuts